Chart Color Schemes

 AreaSearch assessment of residential development activity positions Watson among the top 25% of areas assessed nationwide

-Looking ahead, Watson is expected to grow by 2,182 residents through to 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+By 2041, Watson is projected to grow by approximately 2,182 residents.
+At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development